 Intangible fixed assets (except for lease assets) are stated based on the straight-line method.
-However, software for the Company's own use is stated based on the straight-line method considering its usable period (usually five years).
+Goodwill is amortized over five years using the straight-line method.
+Software for the Company's own use is stated based on the straight-line method considering its usable period (usually five years).